eosio-eps/EEPs/EIPS/eip-1.md

 Note: The resolution header is required for Standards Track EEPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the EEP is made.

 While an EEP is a draft, a discussions-to header will indicate the mailing list or URL where the EEP is being discussed.
 As mentioned above, examples for places to discuss your EEP include [FLAG AS THERE IS CURRENTLY NOT A GITTER SETUP?]
 [EOS topics on Gitter](https://gitter.im/eos/topics), an issue in this repo or in a fork of this repo, [FLAG, IS THERE AN EQUIVALENT TO SET UP?][Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EEPs that may be contentious or have a strong governance aspect), and [Reddit r/eos](https://www.reddit.com/r/eos/).
 No discussions-to header is necessary if the EEP is being discussed privately with the author.
+[FLAG - WE DON'T HAVE EQUIVALENTS OF GITTER/MAGICIAN SITE]

 The type header specifies the type of EEP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+[FLAG - WE DON'T HAVE AN ERC THING SET UP YET]

 The category header specifies the EEP's category.
 This is required for standards-track EEPs only.